How to Keep a Language Journal and Why It Helps

 The Benefits of a Language Journal

-Journalling alone is great – it helps you keep a clear head, organize your thoughts, develop ideas.
-However, a language journal has a laser focus that empowers you in your language acquisition.
+Journalling alone is great—it helps you keep a clear head, organize your thoughts, and develop ideas.
+Most importantly, a language journal has a laser focus that empowers you in your language acquisition.
+How does a language journal benefit you?

 - It helps you remember new words to ask your teacher about or to look up later.
 This builds your vocabulary faster and easier.

-- Record your mistakes.
-This sounds negative, but it’s an effective way to avoid repeating the same mistake over and over.
+- It provides a safe space to record your mistakes.
+An effective way to avoid repeating the same mistake over and over is to pay attention to it, make a note of it, and reflect on it in future use.
 If you throw an s into deporte or switch the number tres with trece, write it down.
 Once you record that mistake and see it on paper, you’re less likely to make that flub again.

 No matter how you keep a language journal, the key is to use it in a way that feels natural and helpful.
-Make it fun, keep it personal and a true expression of your linguistic journey.
+Make it fun, keep it personal, and let it grow into a true expression of your linguistic journey.